Bug report #2793

 It's now even worse - double-clicking or drag-n-drop onto QGIS do not work at all to open a GIS data file or a project file, not even if QGIS is not running.
 Though they still activate/start QGIS.

 Dragging a data file (or a QGIS project file, odd) into the layers palette still works.

 This is current SVN (f3738369 (SVN r15000)), with Qt 4.7.

-#4 Updated by William Kyngesburye almost 10 years ago
+#4 Updated by William Kyngesburye over 10 years ago

 Hah!
 I found a reference in QApplication::macEventFilter, though not used in QGIS, that Mac events are handled differently in Qt Cocoa: